RR-2000/Lidc-To-Coco/README.md

 # Lidc to Coco format

 This is a simple Script which converts processed numpy image and binary mask files into the COCO annotation format.
+The Dicom files where converted to numpy files using the repo: https://github.com/jaeho3690/LIDC-IDRI-Preprocessing

 ## Required Files
 - 2D numpy files with corresponding binary mask numpy files